owenandrews/willyweather-php/README.md

 # willyweather-php
-A PHP client for willyweather.com.au's v2 API.
+A PHP client for WillyWeathers's v2 API. http://www.willyweather.com.au/info/api.html

 **Note: This is not an official library, nor is it fully featured.**